-- Apply biotechnological methods for basic research; - Apply bimolecular methods to veterinary pharmacology, to the design, correct use and traceability of medicines; - Apply reproduction methods with particular reference to gamete and embryo manipulation techniques, production of transgenic animals and cloning; - Apply biomolecular techniques for the diagnosis and study of epidemiology andetiopathogenesis of infective and parasitic animal diseases, as well as for the production of biotechnological vaccines for veterinary use;
+- Apply biotechnological methods for basic research; - Apply bimolecular methods to veterinary pharmacology, to the design, correct use and traceability of medicines; - Apply reproduction methods with particular reference to gamete and embryo manipulation techniques, production of transgenic animals and cloning; - Apply biomolecular techniques for the diagnosis and study of epidemiology and etiopathogenesis of infective and parasitic animal diseases, as well as for the production of biotechnological vaccines for veterinary use. - Understanding Animal cell culture techniques. - A capacity to undertake research in animal biotechnology

-PLANT BIOTECHNOLOGY
+BTB2214 PLANT BIOTECHNOLOGY